moggiex/NRF24L01-PA-LNA-Testing-Scripts/README.md

 5. And I'd **strongly** suggest using a dedicated 3.3V supply as Arduino's don't have anough current capacity to power these devices

  **Note: #5 - A Separate Power Supply **
-LM1117T chips are what I'm using, they're cheap & simple to wire up with two capacitors.
+LM1117T chips are what I'm using to supply 3.3V to the NRF24L01P boards.
+They're cheap & simple to wire up with just two capacitors.
 See here for the diagram http://circuits.datasheetdir.com/40/LM1117-circuits.jpg just make sure you put the GND wire on both the NRF24L01P board  **AND ** connect the GND from the 3.3 supply to the Arduino GND too.

 # Wiring the Arduino's